 The USFWS lists four federally threatened or endangered species with the potential to occur in the project area (see Table 4.7; see Appendix F).
 This includes one threatened species, the MSO; and three endangered species, the HGI, southwestern willow flycatcher (Empidonax traillii extimus), and New Mexico meadow jumping mouse (Zapus hudsonius luteus).
 There is no designated critical habitat for the HGI; however, the other three species all have designated critical habitat.
 Critical habitat for only the MSO occurs in the project area.
 Based on current distribution and habitat requirements, HGI is unlikely to occur in the project area.
 However, MSO does occur in the project area.
 These species are further described in Section 5.
 Surveys for HGI conducted during the flowering season in 2019 did not indicate presence in the project area.
-Protocol surveys for the MSO conducted during 2019 confirmed the presence of the species in the project area.
 Additional MSO surveys are ongoing.